Courtney8606/Project-Acebook-Go-React/docs/environment_variables.md

 The backend api currently uses four environment variables:

-- **MONGODB_URL**
+- **POSTGRES_URL**

-  This is the URL that describes the location of the mongodb database, also known as a _connection string_.
-The default value is `mongodb://0.0.0.0/acebook`.
+  This is the URL that describes the location of the postgres database, also known as a _connection string_.
+The default value is `postgresql://localhost:5432/acebook`.
 It consists of three parts:

-  - `mongodb://` is the _protocol_ of the url, similar to `http://` for http requests.
+  - `postgresql://` is the _protocol_ of the url, similar to `http://` for http requests.
-  - `0.0.0.0` is the _host ip_.
+  - `localhost:5432` is the _host ip_.
 All 0s means localhost, your local machine.
   - `acebook` is the database name

-  You might change this environment variable if you were using a cloud database to store your data, such as MongoDB Atlas, instead of a local mongodb instance.
+  You might change this environment variable if you were using a cloud database to store your data instead of a local Postgresql instance.

 - **JWT_SECRET**